LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 interpretation of our results, their significance and how they challenge existing perceptions about blame.

-We are unclear what ``extent'' means.
+We are unclear what "extent" means.
 Usefulness asks whether one system succeeds in a debugging scenario while another system fails.
 If both succeed we use the length of the trail to quantify the difference between the two systems.
-Trail length may be the most optimal proxy for programmer effort, as we discuss in the paper, but it also allows us to perform a large scale automatic experiment about blame without the practical limitations of user studies.
+Trail length may not be the most optimal proxy for programmer effort, as we discuss in the paper, but it also allows us to perform a large scale automatic experiment about blame without the practical limitations of user studies.

-- see general comments for how to interpret results, their significance, and how they challenge existing perceptions
-- usefulness asks if one succeeds when another failed; no extent for this
-- if both succeed, can quantify difference, use trail length to do so
-- trail length is proxy, paper discusses limitations, allows automation ... no humans + large scale

 > The presentation of the results is very much around aggregates and summaries.
 > Indeed the whole method is about having run a huge compute job over a large